8 Tips To Soothe a Crying Baby

 Babies cry for a variety of reasons: Hunger, soiled diaper or perhaps even pain.
 Once you have excluded all of the usual suspects, there are those times when your baby cries without any outward explanation.
 Unequipped to communicate their displeasure, crying is a natural skill that babies use frequently and to the chagrin to all around them.
 Here are some tips to soothe your baby from screaming to cooing:

-- Distraction: If he’s not tired or hungry, but just seems bored and irritable, try something fun that will make him laugh, such as playing peekaboo or blowing raspberries on his neck.
+If he’s not tired or hungry, but just seems bored and irritable, try something fun that will make him laugh.
+For example, this may include something like playing peekaboo or blowing raspberries on his neck.

-- Journey Outdoors: There’s something about the change of temperature that can often calm your baby’s shouts.
+There’s something about the change of temperature that can often calm your baby’s shouts.
 Get your baby some fresh air and change in their light.
-Wwrap your baby up warm, pop him in a sling or in your pram and head out for a walk – he’ll be asleep by the end of the road, we reckon.
+Wrap your baby up warm, pop him in a sling or in your pram and head out for a walk – he’ll be asleep by the end of the road, we reckon.

 As your baby grows and verbal communication skills evolve, you will soon be in tune with your babies’ mood and irritations.
-Remember, this too shall pass!
+Remember, problems with a crying baby shall pass too!